WELJ

-WELJ (104.7 FM) branded as "104.7 WELJ", is a commercial radio station licensed to Montauk, New York, and serving Eastern Long Island, and Southeastern Connecticut.
+WELJ (104.7 FM) branded as "104.7 WELJ", is a commercial radio station licensed to Montauk, New York, serving Eastern Long Island, and Southeastern Connecticut.
 It is owned by BOLD Broadcasting and airs a soft adult contemporary radio format.
-Its radio studios and offices are on Waverly Avenue in Holtsville, New York.

 WELJ has an effective radiated power (ERP) of 6,000 watts.
-Its transmitter is off Montauk Highway (N.Y.
-State Route 27) near Lincoln Road in Montauk.
+Its transmitter is off Montauk Highway near Lincoln Road in Montauk.

 History

 WBEA, WMOS and WXLM

 The station first signed on the air on February 19, 1993, as WBEA.
 It launched with an adult contemporary music format near identical to that which had been heard on WHFM (prior to its change to a relay of WBAB the previous year).
-However, within a year the format evolved to a Hot Adult Contemporary format with the Beach Radio name.
+However, within a year the format evolved to a hot adult contemporary format with the "Beach Radio" name.

-Beach Radio saw success in not just targeting Eastern Long Island but also seeking advertisers across Long Island Sound in the New London, Connecticut market where it delivers a listenable, though not local-quality signal.
+"Beach Radio" saw success in not just targeting Eastern Long Island but also seeking advertisers across Long Island Sound in the New London, Connecticut, market where it delivers a listenable, though not local-quality signal.

 When then-WBEA owner AAA Entertainment purchased WBAZ (101.7 FM) and WBSQ (102.5 FM) in 2000, the company began to realign its formats among its signals.
 After moving WBAZ to WBSQ's signal in May 2001, it was announced that WBEA would move to the former WBAZ frequency at 101.7 MHz with 104.7 becoming a New London rimshot.
 During the interim period, 104.7 had the temporary WCSO call letters.